flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 refer to the [Ensure Android 14 compatibility][] guide for steps to make sure your app is Android 14 compatible.

-As an example, the following widget may not look great on Android 14 at 200%
+As an example, the following widget might not look great on Android 14 at 200%
 scaling:

 ```dart